mario-to-lowercase/MicroDoc/pages/contributing.md

-# 🤝 Contributing to Microblog
+# 🤝 Contributing to MicroDoc

-Thank you for your interest in contributing to Microblog!
+Thank you for your interest in contributing to MicroDoc!
 This document provides comprehensive guidelines for contributing to the project, whether you're fixing bugs, adding features, improving documentation, or helping in other ways.

 ---